Sports in Detroit: Water sports

 Sailboat racing is a major sport in the Detroit area.
 Lake Saint Clair is home to many yacht clubs which host regattas.
 Bayview Yacht Club, the Detroit Yacht Club, Crescent Sail Yacht Club, Grosse Pointe Yacht Club, The Windsor Yacht Club, and the Edison Boat Club each participate in and are governed by the Detroit Regional Yacht-Racing Association or DRYA.
 Detroit is home to many One-Design fleets including North American 40s, Cal 25s, Cuthbertson and Cassian 35s, Crescent Sailboats, Express 27s, J 120s, J 105, and Flying Scots.
 The Crescent Sailboat, NA-40, and the L boat were designed and built exclusively in Detroit.
 Detroit also has a very active and competitive junior sailing program.

 Since 1904, the city has been home to the American Power Boat Association Gold Cup unlimited hydroplane boat race, held annually on the Detroit River near Belle Isle.

 Since 1916, the city has been home to Unlimited Hydroplane racing, held annually (with exceptions) on the Detroit River near Belle Isle.
 Often, the hydroplane boat race is for the APBA Challenge Cup, more commonly known as the Gold Cup (first awarded in 1904, created by Tiffany) which is the oldest active motorsport trophy in the world.

+Olympic bids

+Detroit has bid to host Summer Olympic Games seven times, more often than any other city which has not yet hosted.
+Detroit participated in International Olympic Committee elections for the 1944 (placing 3rd, behind bid winner London), 1952 (5th place, behind bid winner Helsinki), 1956 (4th place behind bid winner Melbourne), 1960 (3rd place behind bid winner Rome), 1964 (2nd place behind bid winner Tokyo), 1968 (2nd place behind bid winner Mexico City) and 1972 (4th place behind bid winner Munich) Games.